-Typically using a 100% price criterion, the Stage Two Tenders are assessed including consideration of Alternative Tenders where provided.
-The Principal accepts only one Stage Two Tender.
+Typically using a 100% price criterion, the Stage Two Tenders are assessed including a consideration of Alternative Tenders where provided.
+The Principal will only accept one Stage Two Tender.
 The intellectual property of the unsuccessful tenderer, in the form of a proposed Alternative Tender, cannot be made available to the successful tenderer.